BruceJillis/fp.py/README.markdown

 Basic programs
 --------------
 The programs in this section require only integer constants and function application.
-The following and first program should return the value 3 rather quickly:
+The following and first program should return the value `3` rather quickly:

 	main = I 3

-The next program requires a couple more steps before returning 3.
+The next program requires a couple more steps before returning `3`.

 	id = S K K;
 	main = id 3

-This one makes quite a few applications of id.
+This one makes quite a few applications of `id`.

 	id = S K K;
 	main = twice twice twice id 3

 This program should show up the difference between a system which does updating and one which does not.
-If updating occurs, the evaluation of (I I I) should take place only once; without updating it will take place twice.
+If updating occurs, the evaluation of (`I I I`) should take place only once; without updating it will take place twice.

 	main = twice (I I I) 3

-This example uses a functional representation of lists to build an infinite list of 4's, and then takes its second element.
-The functions for head and tail (hd and tl) return abort if their argument is an empty list.
-The abort supercombinator just generates an infinite loop.
+This example uses a functional representation of lists to build an infinite list of `4`'s, and then takes its second element.
+The functions for head and tail (`hd` and `tl`) return abort if their argument is an empty list.
+The `abort` supercombinator just generates an infinite loop.

 	cons a b cc cn = cc a b;
 	nil cc cn = cn;